-14As in Tokugawa Japan, the primary unit of land taxation in Ming China was the village (Huang, 1974).
-Within each village, tax assignment was to be sorted out by the village members without interference from officials.
-The Ming state also restricted domestic traveling.
-Travelers were required to obtain travel documents, and foreign traveling was banned outright.
-However, in the 16th century, a rising trend of the wealthy migrating into urban centers as well as large-scale population movements to inner frontiers put this rigid system under increasing pressure.
-The migration of a household implies that its neighbors had to shoulder the extra corvee responsibilities that it left behind.
-This in turn increased the incentives for others to migrate, and set off a chain reaction that caused the system to unravel (Liang, 1957; Heijdra, 1998; Fei, 2007).
-By the 17th century, tax liabilities had to be switched
+20As in Tokugawa Japan, the primary unit of land taxation in Ming China was the self-governing village (Huang, 1974).
+The Ming state also heavily restricted domestic and foreign traveling.
+However, large-scale population movements to the inner frontiers in the 16th century put this system under increasing pressure.
+The migration of a household implies that the remaining households had to shoulder extra corvée responsibilities.
+This in turn increased the incentives for others to migrate, setting off a chain reaction that caused the system to unravel (Heijdra, 1998; Fei, 2007).
+By the 17th century, the unit of taxation was switched from the village to the household.